 Use this book dummy to layout your scenes and choose where in your story you want the page to turn.

-If you’re writing a chapter book, make sure to outline the entire story with the five important milestones of a strong plotline, as well as the individual chapters.
-If you’re more of a pantzer, writing by the seat of your pants, then at the very least have a framework for your story so you don’t get lost on rabbit trails.
+For chapter books, make sure to outline the entire story with the five important milestones of a strong plotline, as well as the individual chapters.
+If you’re more of a pantser (writing by the seat of your pants), then at the very least have a framework for your story so you don’t get lost on rabbit trails.

 Choose whether you’ll write the book in poetry or prose, first person or third person, past tense or present tense.